 The inflow of the Muslim immigrants received and increased vigorously under political patronage of the Assam government which was dominated by the Muslim League.
 The leaders gave all encouragement to these new settlers from East Bengal.
 By late 1930s the "All India Muslim League" turned its expansionist design to a confrontationist Muslim politics in Assam.
 It encouraged the Muslim migrants to settle in Assam and since then the immigrants have become chronic problem in the provincial politics of the state.
 During the period between 1939-1941 Saddullah Government allotted 1 lakh bighas of land of Assam valley for the settlement of East Bengal immigrants.
 The census report of 1911 for the first time recorded the immigration of farm laborers from Mymensing, Sylhet and Rangpur district to Assam who occupied mainly the clear lands of Goalpara district.
 As a result, the population of Goalpara district jumped up by 30 percent in 1901-11 as against only 2 percent in the previous decade.
 Since then this immigration continued unabated and the immigrants began to spread over the other districts of lower and central Assam viz.
 Kamrup, Darrang and Nagaon districts.
-In 1921 one/fifth of Goalpara district population and one/seventh of Nagaon district of Mymensing.10 districts of Assam with high concentration in Darrang, Lakhimpur and Khasi hill districts.
+In 1921 one/fifth of Goalpara district population and one/seventh of Nagaon district's population were recorded as Bengal born and a large majority of them were from the district of Mymensing.
+10 districts of Assam with high concentration in Darrang, Lakhimpur and Khasi hill districts.
 The Marwaris who came to Assam have settled in large number throughout the state.
 Today this community controls almost the whole of the main business and the wholesale trade of Assam.